Reviewed: the Garmin Tactix Delta

 The Tactix Delta supports both pool and open water swimming, although they work in very different ways.
-Open water swimming works essentially just like running or cycling: it uses GPS to track your location and uses that to work out speed, distance, pace and other metrics, which you can choose to display on the screen.
+Open water swimming works essentially just like running or cycling: it uses global positioning to track your location and uses that to work out speed, distance, pace and other metrics, which you can choose to display on the screen.
 Older Garmin models struggled with open-water swim tracking due to the water blocking the GPS, especially if you did a stroke such as breaststroke that keeps your wrist mostly underwater.
 However, the Tactix appears to have almost completely solved that problem and I found that I got highly accurate swimming tracks when swimming in open water.

 In the pool, it works differently – you enter the length of the pool and then the watch counts laps by detecting you pushing off the wall, determining distance (and therefore speed and so forth) from that.
 It can also detect your stroke count and even what stroke style you were doing, with reasonable accuracy.

 With the old Garmin Swim, which was a standalone watch that did the same thing, the accuracy wasn’t great and it was fairly easy to accidentally count additional laps.
 That seems to have been completely sorted out with the latest watches and I found the Garmin Tactix rock-solid with its lap count, refusing to add extra laps even when I deliberately tried to trick it.